1776: American Colonies of King George III.

 Rich campaigned with the same nonpartisan values and issues.
 When elected, he will be a populist statesman lobbying for the nonpartisan individual interests of all citizens.
 Rich's 2010 Green Party candidate ballot access petition was completed and submitted on February 17, 2010 with more than the 25 required valid petition signatures needed for minor party Congressional candidates.
 The Green Party had Ohio ballot access for the first time in history.
 Voters were able to request a Green Party ballot at the May 4, 2010 Primary Election.
 Thank you for your Green Party primary votes.
 Thanks to everyone for your November General Election vote for Stevenson.

 2014: Moved to louisville, Kentucky, my birthplace, in 2013.
 I will be 72 years of age in January 2014.
 I will not likely be a candidate that year.
-I am looking for a very good candidate to win the next OH1 election that year.
+I am looking for a very good candidate to win the next OH1 election in 2014.
 I will be available as a campaign manager for that candidate.